sherpa/sherpa/docs/data/pha.rst

 .. note::

-   The :py:mod:`sherpa.astro.plot` module requires a plotting backend is available.
+   The :py:mod:`sherpa.astro.plot` module requires that a plotting backend is available.
 The :term:`matplotlib` package can be used for this.

    The default plot style has been adjusted to also include the